nathansttt/hog2/README.md

 After this completes the binaries can be found under `../../bin/release/`.
 To fully install the programs to /usr/local/bin, run `sudo make install` under the `hog2/build/gmake/` directory; to uninstall run `sudo make uninstall` in the same directory.
 The install location can be changed with `make install prefix=</path/to/dir>`.

-## Usage

-This framework consists of many different applications, each has specific usage information under `apps/<app_name>`.

 ## Licence